 Why do I have to pay up front for my conveyancing in Leighton Buzzard?

 Where you are retaining lawyers for conveyancing in Leighton Buzzard your lawyer will ask you to provide them with funds to cover the the cost of the conveyancing searches.
 This will be the total of the cost of the Local Authority Search.
 If any down payment is payable against the purchase price then this will be needed shortly prior to contracts are exchanged.
 Any further balance that is needed should be sent to your lawyer a few days prior to the completion date.

-In researching consumer advice sites for an affordable lawyer in Leighton Buzzard, many advise that I should instruct a CQS kitemarked lawyer.
+After researching mumsnet.com for a recommended lawyer in Leighton Buzzard, most comment that I must look for a CQS assured solicitor.
 Can you explain what CQS is?

 Leighton Buzzard Conveyancing Quality Scheme solicitors have achieved accreditation by the law Society The Law Society created CQS to promote high standards in the in the legal transfer of properties.
 CQS helps home movers to identify practices who provide a quality residential conveyancing.
 Leighton Buzzard is one of the many areas in England and Wales in which accredited firms are based.
 The conveyancing scheme obliges practices to undergo a strict assessment, compulsory training, self-certification, random audits and annual reviews in order to maintain CQS status.
 It is open only to members of the Law Society who meet the demanding standards set by the scheme and has the support of the Building Societies Association.

 four months have elapsed following my purchase conveyancing in Leighton Buzzard concluded.
 I have checked the Land Registry website which shows that I paid £200,000 when infact I paid £180,000.
 Why the discrepancy?